php-fig/fig-standards/proposed/package-oriented-autoloader.md

 - A class file MUST contain only one class definition.

-- An absolute class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
+- An absolute class name MUST begin with a top-level namespace name, which MUST be followed by the sub-namespace names if they exists, and MUST end in a class name.

 - The namespace prefix of an absolute class name MUST be mapped to a base